yd-yin/SAI3D/README.md

       --gt_path=GT_DIR
       ```

-   The numerical results will be saved under the directory of your predicitons by default.
+   The numerical results will be saved under the directory of your predictions by default.

 ### Visualize class-agnostic results
    Since the segmentation results in ScanNet evaluation format are tough to visualize, we provide functions in [helpers/visualize.py](helpers/visualize.py) to transform them into mesh(.ply) for visualization.
 Please check it to see the usage.